0xchroma/exhume/README.md

 # exhume
-A simple C++ PE modification/parsing library
+A simple C++ PE modification/parsing library.
+You can create exe/dlls from scratch as well as modify existing PE images.

+## usage